fluidattacks/makes/README.md

 We have **thoroughly** tested it in
 [x86_64, AMD64 or Intel64][X86_64] Linux machines,
-which are the very easy to find on any cloud provider.
+which are very easy to find on any cloud provider.

 In order to use Makes you'll need to: